 2. You get better answers from doctors.

-3. Your question is answered more quickly - good questions are usually answered within hours because DxD moderators queue them to be answered first.
+3. Your question is answered more quickly -- good questions are usually answered within hours because DoctorxDentist moderators queue them to be answered first.

 All ready to fire away?
 Head over to our Ask A Doctor page right now.

 Unsure of what you can ask about?
-DxD Sessions lets you ask a health question to a specific renowned specialist in Singapore.
-View the complete list of DxD Sessions here.
+DoctorxDentist Sessions lets you ask a health question to a specific renowned specialist in Singapore.
+View the complete list of DoctorxDentist Sessions here.